 Employment Halton will work with eligible employers to negotiate the salary on behalf of the youth participants.
 The program may contribute funding to employers to offset the costs of wages and training for placements.
 Salary is the employer’s decision, but at least minimum wage will be paid.

-Complete program information for applicants and prospective employers can be found on the Ontario Ministry of Advanced Education and Skills Development (external link) website.
+Complete program information for applicants and prospective employers can be found on the Ministry of Training, Colleges and Universities (external link) website.